themetalfleece/neogma-docs/md/docs/Models/Defining-a-Model.md

 > > :Tab title=Javascript
 > > ```js
 > > const Users = ModelFactory({
 > >     /* --> the label that the nodes of this Model have.
-For multiple nodes, an array can be provided like ['User', 'New'] */
+For multiple labels, an array can be provided like ['User', 'New'] */
 > >     label: 'User',
 > >     /* --> The properties of the nodes of this Model and the validation for them.
 This follows the revalidator schema configuration */
 > >     schema: {